The Theosophical Society

 The Theosophical Society, Pasadena, California, pursues its original program under its leader, Randell C. Grubb.
-Toward this end the Headquarters and its National Sections sponsor library centers, public discussions, and study groups on theosophic and allied themes.
-They also offer a series of correspondence courses for anyone wishing a more structured approach to theosophic studies.
+Toward this end the Headquarters and its National Sections may sponsor library centers, public discussions, and study groups on theosophic and allied themes.
 The Society's publishing facility — Theosophical University Press with its Overseas Agencies — features theosophic classics.

 Further information regarding theosophy, membership, and programs and publications of the Society may be obtained by writing to the Secretary General at the International Headquarters: